maltantawy/imap-attachements-extractor/README.md

 user_name = <USERNAME>
 password = <PASSWORD>

-#Where to save the attachments / URLS
+`Where to save the attachments / URLS`
 [path]
-#Where to store the files (Attachments)
-files_path = <FILES_PATH>
+"""Where to store the files (Attachments)""" files_path = <FILES_PATH>
-#Where to store the fetched urls
-urls_path = <URLS_PATH>
+"""Where to store the fetched urls""" urls_path = <URLS_PATH>